 Foxes are regarded as considered carnivorous.; They’ll eat insects, birds, rabbits, lizards, and other small animals.
-They will also gladly eat vegetables, fruits such as apples and berries, and any leftover meat they manage to find.
+They will also gladly eat vegetables, fruits such as apples and berries, and any leftover meat they find.
 In general, foxes can also be regarded as opportunistic predators and scavengers.
-Meaning; This is because foxes eat pretty much everything that they can get their paws on, even if it’s garbage.
+Meaning; This is because foxes eat pretty much everything they can get their paws on, even if it’s garbage.

 Are All Kinds of Foxes Nocturnal?

 This can be mainly associated with the environment they live in.
 These foxes live in an isolated environment on an island.
-This frees liberates them from the threat of a nearby predator or humans, and so they can go about scavenging for food whenever they wish.
+This frees them from the threat of a nearby predator or humans, so they can go about scavenging for food whenever they wish.
 The Channel Island Fox usually begins hunting during the day, and their activity peaks near dusk.